I'm a Southern California-based writer and former teacher covering health, relationships, and spirituality.

 - Kidney failure

 - Nerve damage

 - Diabetic coma

 These symptoms start to develop when blood sugar reaches levels over 200 mg/dL.
 In many cases, these symptoms develop over the course of several days.
-The key is developing a plan with your doctor for prevention and management of your blood sugar.
+The key is to develop a plan with your doctor for the prevention and management of your blood sugar.